emilylm/atol-canopy/docs/xml_export_api.md

 ## Notes

 - All endpoints require authentication
-- The XML is generated from the `submitted_json` field in the respective database tables
+- The XML is generated from the `submission_json` field in the respective database tables
-- If a record has no `submitted_json` data, a 400 Bad Request error will be returned
+- If a record has no `submission_json` data, a 400 Bad Request error will be returned
 - The XML is formatted according to ENA submission requirements